 The African continent is not only blessed with an abundance of rich human and natural resources, it also has a myriad of delicacies including mouth-watering seafood dishes that can rival the best of the best anywhere in the world.
-Although pescatarian or sea food dishes do not always make our traditional African menus, they are a great addition to spice up our everyday dishes.
+Although pescatarian or seafood dishes do not always make our traditional African menus, they are a great addition to spice up our everyday dishes.

 MAURITIAN PRAWN ROUGAILLE

 Most dish serving with prawns or fish in the same category are usually anticipated to be delicious – for instance, a pottage yam dish garnished with well-seasoned prawns is almost pure food magic.
 Talking about the Mauritanian Prawn Rougaille, this is a classic Mauritian dish made with tomato sauce, spices and herbs.
-The prawn can be switched up and modified for even extensive taste when cooked with beef or chicken if you so prefer but Prawns or crabs will give you a delicious feeling.
+The prawn can be switched up and modified for even extensive taste when cooked with beef or chicken if you so prefer but Prawns or crabs will also suffice and give you a delicious feeling as well.

 SHRIMP COCONUT CURRY (Kamba Wa Nazi)

 Octopus salad is as its name implies.
-This salad commonly found in Mauritius, is the right combination of sweet, sour, and salty.
-It is also very delicious and a good alternative to everyday salad recipes.
+This salad commonly found in Mauritius is the right combination of sweet, sour, and salty.
+It is also very delicious and a good alternative to everyday salad recipes we are already used.

-This is a soup common to Nigeria and western Africa.
-This delicious soup bursts with flavors of all the sea food added to it.
-The beauty of this soup is that any kind of sea food can be used from fish to prawn to oysters, in fact they can all be combined in the pot.
+This is a soup common to Nigeria and most parts of western Africa.
+This delicious soup bursts with flavors of all the seafood added to it.
+The beauty of this soup is that any kind of seafood can be used to prepare it, from fish to prawn to oysters, in fact, they can all be combined in the pot.
 This hot, spicy paprika-based river fish soup is one delicacy which is of a Hungarian origin.

 SEE ALSO: Top 10 Best African Food Recipes

 Named after the Kenyan city, Oysters Mombasa has its origin from Kenya and is a different take on seafood.
 Its combination with rice is one that is gaining popularity in Kenya and major parts of Africa.
-It is an oyster dish that is usually baked and eaten with rice.
+It is an oyster dish that is usually baked and enriched with choice spices for incredible taste.